-The old saying about necessity being the mother of invention has certainly been true for teachers.
-Around the world, teachers had no choice but to rely on a classroom webcam to reach students who were not physically present and somehow make them feel connected learning.
+What’s the best webcam for teachers?
+So many of us have been asking ourselves this since the start of the pandemic and virtual learning.
+The old saying about necessity being the mother of invention has certainly rung true.
+Around the world, teachers had no choice but to rely on a classroom webcam to reach students who were not physically present and somehow make them feel connected while learning.
 Many of us had little or no prior experience and went to extraordinary lengths to engage our students and simulate the feeling of being in school.

 Unfortunately, this may have left many teachers with negative associations with classroom webcam technology.
 But, in fact, using a classroom webcam creatively, such as for virtual field trips, can open up the world for students and connect them to people and places around the globe.
+Finding the best camera for online teaching doesn’t have to be a hassle—or cost a ton of money.
 Here are 10 classroom webcam options, all under $100, that will give you and your students a reason to want to smile for the camera!

 (Just a heads up!
 WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!)

-This bargain classroom webcam option offers HD 720p video calling.
+If you’re looking for the best webcam for Zoom, this bargain option offers HD 720p video calling.
 Automatic light correction to show brighter, lifelike colors is a nice feature you might not expect in this price range.
 The built-in mic is noise to bring your voice across clearly, even from up to 5 feet away.
 The universal mounting clip allows you to place it wherever it’s convenient such as a laptop screen or shelf.

 User Review: A homeschool student says this was the perfect suitor for virtual learning, and it’s been used for over 6 years.
 “It was perfect for video conferences, since my PC does not have a camera.
 I learned six years later that it also has a microphone in it, so that’s awesome too.
 I used a headset accompanied by this for meeting in the virtual classroom with my teacher.
 I never had any problems with it.”